Rothesay Netherwood School

-Rothesay Netherwood School is an Atlantic Canadian, independent day and boarding university-preparatory school for grades 6-12 located in Rothesay, New Brunswick, a suburb of Saint John, New Brunswick, Canada.
+Rothesay Netherwood School (RNS) is a Canadian independent day and boarding university-preparatory school for grades 6-12 located in Rothesay, New Brunswick, a suburb of Saint John, New Brunswick, Canada.
 It has been an International Baccalaureate World School since April 2007.
-It is an accredited member of CAIS (Canadian Accredited Independent Schools), a founding member of the ACIS (Atlantic Conference of Independent Schools), a member of CIS (Conference of Independent Schools), a member of TABS (The Association of Boarding Schools), and a member of the international organization Round Square.
+It is an accredited member of Canadian Accredited Independent Schools (CAIS), a founding member of the ACIS (Atlantic Conference of Independent Schools), a member of CIS (Conference of Independent Schools), a member of TABS (The Association of Boarding Schools), and a member of the international organization Round Square.
 The current Head of School is Paul McLellan (appointed 2016).

 Rothesay Netherwood School is an independent private school offering both the Canadian High School Diploma as well as the International Baccalaureate Diploma.
 The school is located on a 200 acre campus overlooking the Kennebecasis River in Rothesay, New Brunswick.

 Introduction

-Rothesay Netherwood School was founded in 1877 and is the result of the merger of two separate schools, Rothesay Collegiate School for boys and Netherwood School for girls.
+Rothesay Netherwood School was founded in 1877 and is the result of the merger of two separate schools: Rothesay Collegiate School for boys and Netherwood School for girls.
 The two schools had a history of co-involvement since the 1890s and officially merged in 1984 for financial reasons.
-The merged school was known as Rothesay Collegiate School Netherwood until 2002 when the current name was adopted.
+The merged school was known as Rothesay Collegiate School Netherwood until 2002, when the current name was adopted.
 The current campus is that of the original Rothesay Collegiate School.
 The campus of Netherwood School for girls was sold and developed at the time of the merger.